I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/icm/nf-icm-wcsdisassociatecolorprofilefromdevice.md

 </dl>

 ## -remarks
 <p>The WCS color profile should be installed on the system and must have been associated with the device using the same value for the <i>profileManagementScope</i> parameter.</p>

 <p>If <i>profileManagementScope</i> is WCS_PROFILE_MANAGEMENT_SCOPE_SYSTEM_WIDE, the profile disassociation is system-wide and applies to all users.
 If <i>profileManagementScope</i> is WCS_PROFILE_MANAGEMENT_SCOPE_CURRENT_USER, the disassociation is only for the current user.</p>

-<p>If more than one WCS color profile is associated with a device, WCS uses the last one associated as the default.
-That is, if your application sequentially associates three profiles with a device, WCS will use the last one associated as the default.
-If your application then calls the <code>WcsDisassociateColorProfileFromDevice</code> function to disassociate the third profile (which is the default in this example), WCS will use the second profile as the default.</p>

-<p>If your application disassociates all profiles from a device, WCS uses the sRGB profile as the default.</p>

-<p>This function is executable in Least-Privileged User Account (LUA) context if <i>profileManagementScope</i> is WCS_PROFILE_MANAGEMENT_SCOPE_CURRENT_USER.
-Otherwise, administrative privileges are required..</p>

-<p>The WCS color profile should be installed on the system and must have been associated with the device using the same value for the <i>profileManagementScope</i> parameter.</p>

-<p>If <i>profileManagementScope</i> is WCS_PROFILE_MANAGEMENT_SCOPE_SYSTEM_WIDE, the profile disassociation is system-wide and applies to all users.
-If <i>profileManagementScope</i> is WCS_PROFILE_MANAGEMENT_SCOPE_CURRENT_USER, the disassociation is only for the current user.</p>